 Professor Shimabukuro received an MIA in International Economics from Columbia University, a PhD in Political Economy from the Department of Political Science at MIT, and a Post-Doctoral Fellowship from Harvard University.
-She is the recipient of the Harvard Teaching Excellence Award and the Columbia University Outstanding Teaching Award.
+She is the recipient of the Harvard Teaching Excellence Award and the Columbia University-SIPA Outstanding Teaching Award.

 Dr. Shimabukuro’s research on economic and social welfare developments in East Asia over the last decade has culminated in From Miracle to Misery: The Pitfalls of Social Investment and the Political Economy of Productivism (w/ A.J.
 Lukauskas).
 This body of research examines the wide range of social problems currently plaguing the region: acute and persistent old age poverty, rising prices that threaten housing affordability, stagnant wages, increasing inequality, and climbing incidents of child maltreatment.
 Why are countries with highly successful economies experiencing such serious social welfare problems?
 From Miracle to Misery analyzes this perplexing question in an innovative way by blending interdisciplinary research and extensive data with powerful narratives of how public policy shapes people’s lives.
 What it finds strikes a raw nerve.
 The roots of the social crises plaguing these countries partly lie in the very means used to achieve their exceptional economic success.
 It illuminates the risks of maintaining an extreme imbalance between growth and social protection strategies and brings East Asia into the furious debates that currently are rocking the United States and other advanced industrialized countries.